 What Parents Need to Know About 4/20

 However you feel about grown-ups using marijuana, you probably don't want companies piggybacking on pot to make kids think they're cool.
 It's worth repeating: Marijuana remains illegal for kids and has proven risks to developing brains.
 But try getting your kids to listen when their feeds are filling up with references to 4/20.
-Consider these from last year: "It's high time for some Pizza Rolls" (Totino's); "Sometimes you need a huge bowl to get you through the day" (Chipotle); and "Secret stash" (Burger King).
+Consider these from years past: "It's high time for some Pizza Rolls" (Totino's); "Sometimes you need a huge bowl to get you through the day" (Chipotle); and "Spicy chicken nuggets are here. just in time for 4/20. how are you firing up?"
+(Burger King).

-It's no surprise then that pot use by kids is on the rise again.
-A Colorado Children's Hospital saw four times as many stoned teens land in the ER after that state legalized marijuana.
+It's no surprise that experts believe that marijuana use among teens is more widespread than alcohol use.
+In Colorado, marijuana-related emergency room visits by teens is on the rise.
 Promoting 4/20 Day may not be the reason for this trend -- but it isn't helping.

 Raising drug-free kids in an era of legalization, widespread acceptance, and overt marketing of marijuana is one of the biggest challenges of parenting today.
 Attitudes are changing, as evidenced by big-name brands capitalizing on the shift.
 But you can't laugh it off.
 Normalizing pot use among kids -- which is what happens when brands hitch their wagons to 4/20 -- poses real health risks to kids.
 You can lecture about how bad pot is for growing brains and try to get kids to wait as long as possible to try it -- and that may work.
 But also consider helping kids think critically about the content they see online.
 Asking questions and seeing where they lead may make 4/20 and the brands that support it not look so groovy after all.